-Add garlic, ginger, tomatoes and green chillies and continue cooking for a few minutes.
+Add garlic, ginger, tomatoes, and green chili peppers and continue cooking for a few minutes.
 Add the spices and salt as well as the yogurt.
 Lower the heat, cover, and let this mixture cook.

 Add the fried bitter melon to the beef mixture, being careful not to add any excess oil.
 Lower the heat to the lowest setting, cover and let this mixture simmer for about 5 minutes.